 maneuver his boat, do routine maintenance and more.

-Frankly I'm not familiar with the west coast however all I've heard
+Frankly I am not familiar with the west coast however all I

-has led me to believe it's beyond my budget.
+have read has led me to believe it is beyond my budget.
 This coast, along with

 the rivers of the *Great Loop and beyond?
 Well, know that there are